 - Scientific-technical relations

-Eligibility for the 3 region-specific Russia eVisa varies.
-This means that not all foreign nationals listed above can apply for all of the eVisas for Russia.
-While some citizens are eligible to obtain a Far East, Kaliningrad Oblast, or St Petersburg / Leningrad eVisa, others can only apply for 1 or 2 of the eVisas.
-In order to find out what Russia eVisas you’re eligible for, simply click on your country in the list above and read the country-specific eligibility information.
+Eligibility for the unified and the 3 region-specific Russia eVisa varies.
+This means that not all foreign nationals listed below can apply for all of the eVisas for Russia.
+While some citizens are eligible to obtain a nationwide, Far East, Kaliningrad Oblast, or St Petersburg / Leningrad eVisa, others can only apply for some of the eVisas.
+In order to find out what Russian electronic visas you’re eligible for, simply click on your nationality in the list below and read the country-specific eligibility information.

 - Czech Republic